csantiago132/node-address-book/README.md

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Clone this repo using
    `git clone https://github.com/csantiago132/node-address-book.git`
 2. Move to the appropriate directory: `cd node-address-book`
 3. Run `yarn install` to install dependencies
-4. If you don't have Postgres installed on your computer, please [download](https://www.openscg.com/bigsql/postgresql/installers.jsp/) and install using the installer for your operating system.
+4. If you don't have Postgres installed on your computer, please [download](https://www.openscg.com/bigsql/postgresql/installers.jsp/) and install using the installer for your operating system
 5. Create the databases for the application by running the `createdb` command:

 - A database to use in the application